Today I want to share a binge eating self help exercise with you.

 I am sure you already get the picture.

 After the class, instead of feeling rejuvenated as I usually do, I felt down and depressed.
-I wanted to eat everything in my fridge --- until I did the exercise that I am about to share with you.
+I wanted to eat everything in my fridge --- until I did the binge eating self help exercise that I am about to share with you.

-After I completed this technique, the whole situation seemed quite amusing and I named the teacher, Yoga Nazi .
+After I completed this binge eating self help technique, the whole situation seemed quite amusing and I named the teacher, Yoga Nazi .
 Now I smile whenever I think about her.

-After I cleared myself of the negative feelings that triggered my binge eating impulse, I realized that it was not the Yoga Nazi who caused my problem at all.
+After I cleared myself of the negative feelings that triggered my food cravings, I realized that it was not the Yoga Nazi who caused my problem at all.
 Her teaching style triggered my childhood insecurities.
 It was my own feelings of not "being enough" that triggered the tendency to fill myself with food -- even though I was not hungry.

 My confident adult self disappeared,